TransposeData/docs/docs/sql/tables/protocol-layer/aggregate-nft-sales/nft_sales.md

 # Aggregate NFT Sales

 The `nft_sales` table provides indexed views of all NFT sales transacted on a specific chain, with support for USD price conversions, multi-token NFT sales, semi-fungible NFT sales, aggregator annotations, and much more.
 All NFT sales tables follows the same database schema presented below.
+Supported chains: `ethereum`, `polygon`, `goerli`.

 | Name                | Description                                                                 | Type        |
 | --------- | --------- | --------------------------------------------------------------------------- |